laxmicoinofficial/rover-lab/README.md

-# laboratory
+# lab

-The Rover Laboratory is a suite of tools to help one learn about exploring the Rover network.
+The Rover Lab is a suite of tools to help one learn about exploring the Rover network.
 See it in action: [http://www.rover.network/lab/](http://www.rover.network/lab).

 ## Developing
 ```